NormanDunbar/SuperBASIC-Manual/sphinx/source/E/ernum.rst

 occurred. :ref:`ernum-pct` is the same as this function. :ref:`report` invokes an error message and :ref:`when--error` can be used to trap errors.
-The :ref:`err-...` functions are alternatives to :ref:`ernum`.
+The :ref:`err-xx` functions are alternatives to :ref:`ernum`.

 --------------